shawnp221/finalproject-Group12/Proposal.md

 #### Minesweeper:

--Game Board: 5x5 area with 5 bombs all randomized
+- Game Board: 5x5 area with 5 bombs all randomized
--Gameplay: click on a tile to reveal it.
+- Gameplay: click on a tile to reveal it.
 This will yield a number (1-4) indicating how many bombs are adjacent to that tile.
 If the tile is blank (no number) then all adjacent tiles are safe (no bomb).
--Leaderboard: a timer will begin on clicking start game.
+- Leaderboard: a timer will begin on clicking start game.
 This, along with the number of tiles revealed, will be put in a leaderboard.
--Animations: there will be smooth and kinetic animations upon starting/ending the game and revealing tiles.
+- Animations: there will be smooth and kinetic animations upon starting/ending the game and revealing tiles.
--Backend Integration: Node.js/Express backend with MongoDB to save each players time and score.
+- Backend Integration: Node.js/Express backend with MongoDB to save each players time and score.
--Enhancements: Maybe sound effects or explosion when clicking on a bomb.
+- Enhancements: Maybe sound effects or explosion when clicking on a bomb.
 Also maybe add the flagging capability of normal minesweeper.

 #### Hangman: